nicolasholland/robot_orientation_rest/readme.md

 The images folder contains images used for model training.

-We learned how to deploy an application on heroku from [here](https://barnesanalytics.com/publishing-a-bokeh-app-to-heroku).

 Server can be started with

 ```
 $ FLASK_APP=server.py flask run --port $PORT
 ```

+We had the idea to run this on heroku after reading [this](https://barnesanalytics.com/publishing-a-bokeh-app-to-heroku).
+First thing we learned was we need something called gunicorn.

+Rest api is available on [https://robotorientationrest.herokuapp.com/api](https://robotorientationrest.herokuapp.com/api)